Find a spider by...

 |

-On the dry seed heads of native grasses which it uses to protect its egg sac; makes no web but ambushes its prey; sometimes seen on green leaves or pale flowers
+On the dry seed heads of native grasses which it uses to protect its egg sac; makes no web but ambushes its prey; also rests on on pale leaves or flowers

 |